Scripps Translational Science Institute

 Harry B. Greenberg, M.D., Stanford University

-UCLA Clinical and Translational Science Institute
+University of California, Los Angeles Clinical and Translational Science Institute

 Los Angeles, California

-Steven M. Dubinett, M.D., University of California Los Angeles
+Steven M. Dubinett, M.D., University of California, Los Angeles

 The CTSI mission is to create a borderless clinical and translational research institute that brings UCLA innovations and resources to bear on the health needs of Los Angeles.
 To accomplish its mission CTSI has established five goals: 1) create an academic home for clinical and translational science that integrates the many strengths of UCLA and its partners; 2) build transdisciplinary research teams to translate discoveries for improved health; 3) transform educational and career development programs to promote the next generation of clinician investigators and translational scientists; 4) expand strong bidirectional academic-community partnerships to ensure that new scientific discovery is relevant to community needs; and 5) serve as a national resource for collaborative research through regional, statewide and national CTSA consortia.